Biden proposes summit with Putin after Russia calls U.S. 'adversary' over Ukraine

 “Russia must end this military build-up in and around Ukraine, stop its provocations and de-escalate immediately,” Stoltenberg said at a news conference with Kuleba.

-Russian Defence Minister Sergei Shoigu said on Tuesday Russia had moved two armies and three paratrooper units to near its western borders in the last three weeks, responding to what it called threatening military action by NATO.
+Russian Defense Minister Sergei Shoigu said on Tuesday Moscow had moved two armies and three paratrooper units to near its western borders in the last three weeks, responding to what it called threatening military action by NATO.

 The Western alliance denies any such plans.